-G Schedule and Confirm UPS Pickup of All Test Materials
+© Schedule and Confirm UPS Pickup of All Test Materials

-1. (Optional/encouraged) If your school will be returning material before the shipping deadline/automatic pickup, schedule your school's UPS pickup appointment.

-- Do not take test materials to UPS yourself or otherwise remove materials from your school. - Do not schedule a separate pickup for each carton. - Schedule your pickup appointment online at www.mcasservicecenter.com or by using the Materials Management screen of the MCAS Portal.
+- 1. (Optional/encouraged) If your school will be returning material before the shipping deadline/automatic pickup, schedule your school's UPS pickup appointment. - Do not take test materials to UPS yourself or otherwise remove materials from your school. - Do not schedule a separate pickup for each carton. - Schedule your pickup appointment online at www.mcasservicecenter.com.
 To request a pickup, locate a UPS tracking number on one of the RS labels you are using, and have that number available when you go online.
 Select MCAS from the menu, and then select UPS Pickup Request from the list of options.
-Follow the on-screen instructions to complete your request. - Requests for pickup on the following business day must be placed by 3:00 p.m.
+Follow the onscreen instructions to complete your request. - Requests for pickup on the following business day must be placed by 3:00 p.m.
 Requests for same-day pickup cannot be fulfilled.
 Requests made two or more days in advance also cannot be fulfilled. - If you have regularly scheduled UPS service, you may give your cartons to the UPS driver during normal pickup.
 If you do so, call the MCAS Service Center at 800-737-5103 or email mcas@cognia.org to report that the pickup has been made. - 2.
-Maintain MCAS test materials in the locked storage area until they are given directly to the UPS driver.

-3. Confirm that all test materials are picked up by UPS.
+Maintain MCAS test materials in the secure storage area until they are given directly to the UPS driver. - 3.
+Confirm that all test materials are picked up by UPS.